simon-ess/training-vm/doc/instructions.md

 Not all modules are working on Mac using Apple Silicon processors.

-## Create the Virtual Machine
+## 1. Create the Virtual Machine

 The first step is to create a VM in the desired flavour.

 There are two ways to do that:

-1. You can create the VM step-by-step from scratch by following the
+-  You can create the VM step-by-step from scratch by following the
    [instructions for manually creating a Rocky VM](creating-vm-from-scratch.md).
    This is the traditional and slow option.

+or

-2. Vagrant can create VirtualBox VMs in a scripted faster fashion, based on available base box images.
+-  Vagrant can create VirtualBox VMs in a scripted faster fashion, based on available base box images.
    Follow the
    [instructions for creating VMs using Vagrant](creating-vm-using-vagrant.md)